HERMES-SOC/hermes_instrument/docs/dev-guide/docs.rst

 generates a link like this: `hermes_instrument.io.read_file`.

-Other packages can also be linked via
+Links can also be generated to external packages via `intersphinx <http://www.sphinx-doc.org/en/master/ext/intersphinx.html>`_:
-`intersphinx <http://www.sphinx-doc.org/en/master/ext/intersphinx.html>`_:

 .. code-block:: rst